pengowray/myna/README.md

 bentley uranium possum
 2-415-- ---4--3 9-0--3
 ```
-Now you can remember 241543903 as easily as you can remember a story about a Bentley carrying uranium which hit a possum.
-To remember it better, you'll need to add more details to the bentley-uranium-possum story (search: "elaborative encoding" for more information on this) and you'll also have to practice (do "reviews") to help make it stick.
+Once you've learned the sound-digit associations, you can remember 241543903 as easily as you can remember a story about a Bentley carrying uranium which swerves to avoid a possum.
+To remember this story better, you'll need to add more details to the bentley-uranium-possum story (search: "elaborative encoding" for more information on this) and you'll also have to practice (do "reviews") to help make it stick.
 Like with flash cards or something.
 Yeah, it's not magic.

 ## Peg noun example tables